 Maximum amount of tuition fees

-- you do not meet the requirements to receive reductions.
+- you fail to meet the requirements for fee reductions.

 - stamp duty of 16.00 EUR.

-Students enrolled with part-time status will pay 65% of the tuition fees in addition to the same amount of regional tax for financial aid and stamp duty.
+Students enrolled with part-time status will pay 65% of the all inclusive tuition fees in addition to the same amount of regional tax for financial aid and stamp duty.

 - stamp duty of 16.00 EUR;